/29. Divide Two Integers

 Probability19.5% acceptance

 Given two signed 32-bit integers, numerator and denominator, compute the integer quotient of numerator divided by denominator without using multiplication, division, or modulo operators.
-The result should be truncated toward zero.
-If the quotient exceeds the 32-bit signed integer range [−2^31, 2^31−1], return the respective boundary value. denominator is guaranteed to be non-zero.
+The result must be truncated toward zero.
+If the quotient exceeds the 32-bit signed integer range [−2^31, 2^31−1], return the closest boundary value.
+Denominator will never be zero.

 Example 1